Skip to main content

 Blue Card holders are typically employed and automatically enrolled in GKV through their employer.
 If their salary exceeds the JAEG threshold, they can optionally switch to PKV.

-We work with partners including CHECK24 and Tarifcheck.
-This comparison is free and non-binding.
-Last updated: January 2026.
+Advertising notice: we work with partners including CHECK24 and Tarifcheck and may earn a commission if you sign up.
+For you the comparison stays free and non-binding.
+Last updated: June 2026.
 This is not legal or financial advice.

 Find Your Health Insurance